Driver fatally hits 92-year-old Bellevue pedestrian

-A 92-year-old pedestrian was killed Monday evening after being hit by a car while he was crossing a Bellevue street, police said.
+A 92-year-old pedestrian was killed Monday evening after being hit by a driver while he was crossing a Bellevue street, police said.

 Bellevue police officers were called to the 16000 block of Northeast Eighth Street — one of the main thoroughfares in the city — around 5:20 p.m., said police spokesperson Meeghan Black.
 The man, a Bellevue resident, was out for one of his nightly walks around the neighborhood and was on his way home when he stepped into the roadway.
 His wife told police he was about a block from his home, Black added.